-Governmental funds report capital outlays as expenditures, however, in the Statement of Activities, the cost of these assets is allocated over their estimated useful lives and reported as depreciation.
+Governmental funds report capital outlays as expenditures, however, at the government-wide level, the cost of these assets is allocated over their estimated useful lives and reported as depreciation.
 As a result net position decreases by the amount of depreciation charged for the current year.